What is Retinal Detachment (RD)?

 Warning Signs You Should Never Ignore

+Retinal diseases can affect vision gradually or suddenly, often without noticeable symptoms in the early stages.
 Retinal detachment symptoms usually develops suddenly and without pain.
 Early detection is the key to saving your vision.
+See a retina specialist immediately if you experience any of the following symptoms:

-• Sudden appearance or increase in floaters (black spots, cobwebs, or threads in vision)
+• Sudden appearance or increase in floaters (black spots, cobwebs, or threads in vision.

 • Flashes of light, especially in side vision